gbeced/pyalgotrade/doc/tutorial.rst

 Let's move on with a simple strategy, this time simulating actual trading.
 The idea is very simple:

  * If the adjusted close price is above the SMA(15) we enter a long position (we place a buy market order).
- * If a long order is in place, and the adjusted close price drops below the SMA(15) we exit the long position (we place a sell market order).
+ * If a long position is in place, and the adjusted close price drops below the SMA(15) we exit the long position (we place a sell market order).

 .. literalinclude:: ../samples/tutorial-4.py